Georgia Lawmakers Punish Delta Air Lines Over NRA Feud

 Hey @delta—Virginia is for lovers and airline hubs.
 You're welcome here any time. https://t.co/BxxnOhEpt6— Ralph Northam (@GovernorVA) February 27, 2018

-The governors of Connecticut and New York, also Democrats, have also pitched their states to the airline, according to The Associated Press, which says the mayor of Birmingham, Alabama, and a congressional representative from Ohio "also have reached out to Delta in recent days."
+The governors of Connecticut and New York, also Democrats, have also pitched their states to the airline, according to The Associated Press, which says the mayor of Birmingham, Ala., and a congressional representative from Ohio "also have reached out to Delta in recent days."